Vicci Blog

 Wash, Rinse, and Dry Your Glasses

-If you have lightly scratched lenses, the first step in removing scratches from glasses is to clean them thoroughly.
-Use a soft cloth and a few drops of mild detergent to remove dirt, oil, or grime that could interfere with the process.
-This prevents additional scratching during the repair.
+If you have lightly scratched lenses, the first way to remove the scratches from glasses is to clean them thoroughly.
+Use a soft cloth and a few drops of mild detergent to remove dirt, oil, or grime that could interfere with scratch removal.
+This is a simple way to clean the lenses first, and it helps you find the right next step without adding more damage.

 • Rinse under lukewarm water.